Deduction May Create New Planning Strategies for Some Business Owners

-The Tax Cuts and Jobs Act of 2017 introduced a new 20% tax deduction focused on pass-through businesses.
-As tax accountants pore through the Internal Revenue Service’s recently released 184-plus pages of guidance on the so-called Section 199a deduction for “qualified business income” (QBI), many business owners are wondering whether they will qualify.
+The Tax Cuts and Jobs Act of 2017 introduced a 20% tax deduction focused on pass-through businesses.
+While the deduction has been around for a few years now, many business owners are still wondering whether they will qualify and how to optimize the deduction.
 While everyone’s circumstances are different, and we encourage consultation with a tax advisor, the Act created an opening for several planning opportunities to potentially reduce tax bills for owners of such businesses.

 First, a little background.
 Qualified business income is a shareholder’s portion of pass-through income.
 Certain items, such as capital gains, are excluded.
-Pass-through businesses are those that don’t pay tax at the corporate level and rather “pass-through” the tax onto the owner or owners who report that income on their own individual returns.
+Pass-through businesses are those that do not pay tax at the corporate level and “pass-through” the tax onto the owner or owners who report that income on their own individual returns.
 The structures, including sole proprietorships, partnerships, S Corporations, and limited-liability companies, prevent double taxation at both the corporate and individual level.
-Specified-service businesses, which have special qualification rules for the deduction, are those in which the reputation of a specified individual is a principal asset to the company (more on these in a minute).
+Specified service businesses, which have special qualification rules for the deduction, are those in which the reputation of a specified individual is a principal asset to the company (more on these in a minute).

 As determining whether you qualify for the deduction can be confusing, we’ve created the chart shown here, including details such as phaseouts.
 And as always, we recommend consulting with a tax accountant for more guidance: